 I boiled my rice for a few years, but decided to reduce it because of arsenic.

-I talk a lot about avoiding whole grains and especially refined grains in all forms.
+I talk a lot about avoiding certain whole grains and especially refined grains in all forms.
 For example, I don’t eat wheat bread, cold cereal, oatmeal, corn tortillas, pastries, cakes and donuts.
 I also don’t eat whole grain wheat, corn, barley and any other grain.
-These are not all inclusive.
-There are more I don’t touch.

-It seems I naturally crave carbs, but I stay away from refined grains like wheat crackers and cookies, etc. I avoid anything made of ground grain.
+I avoid refined grains like wheat crackers and cookies, etc. This means, I avoid anything made from ground grain.
 That’s flour, white or wheat, even corn, rice or any other ground up flour.